Battle of the Ancre: 15–17 November

 On 15 November, the 39th Division of II Corps completed the capture of Schwaben Redoubt, which took until 11:00 p.m.
-In V Corps, the 37th Division relieved the 63rd Division and linked with the 51st Division to the north.
-Bombing attacks began up Beaucourt Trench towards Munich Trench, which reached the 51st Division around 10:00 a.m.
+In V Corps, the 37th Division relieved the 63rd (Royal Naval) Division and linked with the 51st (Highland) Division to the north.
+Bombing attacks began up Beaucourt Trench towards Munich Trench, which reached the 51st (Highland) Division around 10:00 a.m.
 Patrols to Muck and Railway trenches found them empty (except for mud).
-Companies of the 51st and 2nd divisions attacked at 9:00 a.m. and were caught in their barrage, some troops reaching Frankfort Trench then returning to New Munich Trench.
-A 2nd Division attack with two battalions of the 37th Division lost direction in the mist and fell back to Wagon Road with many casualties, while a third battalion strengthened the left flank by bombing forward and building a strong point in the Quadrilateral, near the top of Redan Ridge, as two tanks in support bogged down early.
-After dark, the 37th Division in the V Corps area, pushed up Ancre Trench and set up posts in Bois d'Hollande and at Railway and Muck trenches.
+Companies of the 51st (Highland) Division and the 2nd Division attacked at 9:00 a.m. and were caught in their barrage, some troops reaching Frankfort Trench then returning to New Munich Trench.
+A 2nd Division attack with two battalions of the 37th Division lost direction in the mist and fell back to Wagon Road with many casualties; a third battalion strengthened the left flank by bombing forward and building a strong point in the Quadrilateral, near the top of Redan Ridge; two tanks in support had soon bogged down.
+After dark, the 37th Division, in the V Corps area, pushed up Ancre Trench and set up posts in Bois d'Hollande and at Railway and Muck trenches.
 The 32nd Division, from II Corps reserve, took over from the 2nd Division on the northern defensive flank, where there was considerable confusion over the location of the front line.
-During the night the right linked up with the 51st Division at New Munich Trench and Leave Avenue.
-During 17 November, the 32nd Division extended to the right to relieve the 51st Division.
+During the night the right linked up with the 51st (Highland) Division at New Munich Trench and Leave Avenue.
+During 17 November, the 32nd Division extended to the right to relieve the 51st (Highland) Division.